noahehall/theBookOfNoah/databases/mongodb.md

       - array of values
       - other objects
       - null
+    - when designing the structure of documents
+      - pay attention to the data types availlable for use in BSON
+      - choosing the correct data type can have significant impact on the performance and capability of the system
+        - e.g. storing a string date (28+ bytes) vs UTC date (8 bytes)
   - collections
   - relations
     - there are no native joins in mongodb